vivekprm/coursera-ml/4-ModelRepresentation.md

 To establish notation for future use, we’ll use x<sup>(i)</sup> to denote the "input" variables (living area in this example), also called input features, and y<sup>(i)</sup> to denote the "output" or target variable that we are trying to predict (price).

-A pair (x<sup>(i)</sup>, y<sup>(i)</sup>) is called a training example, and the dataset that we’ll be using to learn—a list of **m training examples**(x(i),y(i)); i=1,…,m — is called a training set.
+A pair (x<sup>(i)</sup>, y<sup>(i)</sup>) is called a training example, and the dataset that we’ll be using to learn—a list of **m training examples**(x<sup>(i)</sup>,y<sup>(i)</sup>); i=1,…,m — is called a training set.

-Note that the superscript “(i)” in the notation is simply an index into the training set, and has nothing to do with exponentiation.
+Note that the superscript "(i)" in the notation is simply an index into the training set, and has nothing to do with exponentiation.
 We will also use X to denote the space of input values, and Y to denote the space of output values.
 In this example, X = Y = ℝ.

-To describe the supervised learning problem slightly more formally, our goal is, given a training set, to learn a function h : X → Y so that h(x) is a “good” predictor for the corresponding value of y.
+To describe the supervised learning problem slightly more formally, our goal is, given a training set, to learn a function h : X → Y so that h(x) is a "good" predictor for the corresponding value of y.
 For historical reasons, this function h is called a hypothesis.
 Seen pictorially, the process is therefore like this:

 ![image](https://github.com/vivekprm/coursera-ml/assets/2403660/5d96b2b6-14a7-43eb-92e7-9c7b035becfa)